Will a Roof Coating Extend the Useful Life of Your Roof?

-The area where the coating delaminated and began falling off made up about 40% of the roof area.
+The areas where the coating delaminated and began falling off made up about 40% of the total roof area.
 The roof was shedding pieces of roof coating into the parking lot constantly.

 The roof coating manufacturer, who had convinced the facilities director to use their product in the first place, refused to do anything about it.